 The dyadic approach is another theoretical framework that focuses on the specific dynamics between the child and therapist.
 It emphasises the importance of the therapeutic relationship in facilitating change and growth.
 The therapist actively engages with the child in play, building trust and attachment, and providing a nurturing and accepting environment.

-the theoretical background of play-based therapy emphasises the importance of play as a means of communication and healing for individuals, particularly children.
-The child-centered, filial, and dyadic approaches provide different frameworks for therapists to engage with their clients.
+The theoretical background of play-based therapy emphasises the importance of play as a means of communication and healing for individuals, particularly children.
+The child-centred, filial, and dyadic approaches provide different frameworks for therapists to engage with their clients.

 - Play-based therapy recognises the importance of providing a safe and non-judgmental space for children to freely express themselves.